canalplus/RxPaired/README.md

 This can become problematic especially when debugging remote devices because HTTP connections will here most likely be blocked.

-RxPaired exposes at most three HTTP ports:
+RxPaired exposes at most two HTTP ports:

-1. a port to communicate with inspectors (unless you ran in `--no-inspector` mode)
+1. a WebSocket port to communicate with inspectors and devices.
 2. an HTTP port to serve both the inspector pages and client script.
-3. a port listening for logs sent by your application

-The inspector port should not cause any issue as inspector pages are generally only accessed locally.
-Also, the HTTP server is not mandatory as the client script can just be copy-pasted in your application's HTML page (instead of fetching it through an URL).
+The HTTP server is not mandatory as the client script can just be copy-pasted in your application's HTML page (instead of fetching it through an URL).
-However, the third port (the one listening for logs, `22626` by default) is used inside the client script and thus would need to be accessed through a secure connection.
+However, the WebSocket port is used inside the client script and thus would need to be accessed through a secure connection.

 Thankfully, [easy and free solutions exist](https://github.com/anderspitman/awesome-tunneling?tab=readme-ov-file) to proxify local HTTP servers from a remote HTTPS URL.